katydidknot/qua-foodies/README.md

 If there is an issue with running the above command, navigate to the package.json file within the CODE directory and change the scripts' path "node_modules/.bin/react-scripts" to "react-scripts".

+NOTE ***: After unzipping, the file may not have the correct permissions, and you will see the following message:
+`sh: node_modules/.bin/react-scripts: Permission denied`

+if this message happens run the following command and then re-run npm run start:
+`chmod 755 node_modules/.bin/react-scripts`

 Open a new terminal and navigate to the api folder within the CODE directory.
 Run the following command to start the api server:
 `python3 server.py` (or `python server.py` if using alias for latest version of python)